Cross-Modal Causal Intervention for Medical Report Generation: Methodology

 \subsection{Overview}

-A typical MRG model can generate a series of medical findings and insights given a medical image.
-As shown in Fig.~\ref{fig:method_vlci}, upon receiving the Chest X-ray image $I\in\mathbb{R}^{C\times H\times W}$, the VLCI first utilizes a visual feature extractor to obtain $h_v$, which guides the generation of the next word $w_i \in R$ from the prefix text embedding $h_w$.
-However, due to the presence of confounders $Z$ in both the visual and linguistic modalities, the non-causal model may capture the spurious correlations between \red{``Normal Heart"} and \red{``No Effusion"}, which causes the neglect of \red{``Pleural Effusion"} accompanied by \red{``Normal Heart"}, as shown in Fig.~\ref{fig:method_vlci}(a).
-Fortunately, the SCM of VLCI in Fig.~\ref{fig:method_vlci}(a), which shows the link between $Z$ and $F$ can be cut off by the mediators.
-The existence of mediators enables the intervention and adjustment of the relation between $F$ and $R$, thereby revealing the true causal relation between the two variables.
-Thus, we perform a causal intervention on the multi-modal feature prior to the decoder to estimate the deconfounded probability of the correct word.
-This estimation is achieved by aggregating the probabilities of each sub-distribution of mediators, as illustrated in Fig.~\ref{fig:method_vlci}(a).
-Nevertheless, due to the absence of elaborate datasets and a well-trained feature extractor, we conduct a causal front-door intervention to eliminate the spurious correlations via mediator $M$ implicitly.
+\red{ A typical RRG model can generate a series of radiological findings and insights given a radiological image.
+Upon receiving the Chest X-ray image $I\in\mathbb{R}^{C\times H\times W}$, the model first utilizes a visual feature extractor to obtain $h_v$, which guides the generation of the next word $w_i \in R$ from the prefix text embedding $h_w$, as shown in Fig.~\ref{fig:method_overview} (a).
+However, due to the presence of confounders $Z$ in both the visual and linguistic modalities, the non-causal model may capture the spurious correlations between ``Normal Heart" and ``No Effusion", which causes the neglect of ``Pleural Effusion" accompanied by ``Normal Heart", as shown in Fig.~\ref{fig:method_overview} (c).
+Fortunately, the mediators $M$ can cut off the link between $Z$ and $F$, and $F=\{h_v,h_w\}$ is denoted the multi-modal feature.
+Mediators enable the intervention and adjustment of the relation between $F$ and $R$, thereby revealing the true causal relation between the two variables.
+Thus, we perform a causal intervention on the multi-modal feature prior to the decoder to estimate the deconfounded probability of the correct word, as shown in Fig.~\ref{fig:method_overview} (b).
+Nevertheless, due to the absence of elaborate datasets and a well-trained feature extractor, we conduct a causal front-door intervention to eliminate the spurious correlations via mediators $M$.
 However, the estimation of both confounders and the mediator requires sufficient prior information, i.e., various visual-linguistic concepts.
-Therefore, we leverage the Visual-Language Pre-training (VLP) model to construct the correlation between the visual contexts and linguistic concepts before conducting the causal intervention.
+Therefore, we leverage the RadCARE to construct the correlation between the visual contexts and linguistic concepts before conducting the causal intervention using VLCI. }